Haiti–Jamaica relations: History

 Since Haiti's independence in 1804, Jamaica has been a frequent destination for exiled former Haitian leaders and politicians, starting with the 3rd president, Charles Rivière-Hérard.
+After his overthrow in 2004, Haitian president Jean-Bertrand Aristide exiled in Jamaica.

 In January 2007, Haitian President René Préval made a four-day working visit to Jamaica.
 At a press conference, Jamaican Prime Minister Portia Simpson Miller announced that a Joint Jamaica/Haiti Commission would be convened later that year.